Restless Leg Syndrome - Jumpy legs especially at night

 Q. My 12 year old boy suffers from restless legs, making it difficult for him to get to sleep.
 It is also difficult for him to concentrate in class owing to this.
 We have tried magnesium for a while which helps a bit.
 He loves sugar and we find it difficult to avoid.

-A. This is a period of huge growth.
+A. At 12 years old, his body will be growing rapidly.
 I would recommend that you stay on magnesium supplements, but in addition to this I would add calcium.

 Other studies have revealed that iron deficiency anemia can produce restless leg syndrome and iron supplementation has proven beneficial.

-I recommend that you do the mineral appraisal "Active elements" on my homepage to sort this.
+I recommend that you do the mineral appraisal.
 I get great results with minerals – especially in growing children.

 Focus on regular protein foods to reduce sugar cravings – this makes the satiety centre in the brain switch off.
 Eggs for breakfast, meat in sandwiches, hummus and corn chips, trail mix, smoothies and a good square dinner of protein and veges – cook extra for leftovers the next day.